ansys/pysystem-coupling/doc/source/users_guide/index.rst

 Exiting
 -------
-When finished with a PySystemCoupling session, it is advisable to terminate it cleanly using the ``exit`` method.
-If this is not done, the PySystemCoupling library will still attempt to clean up active server sessions when the Python environment is exited, but this will naturally be less reliable than a directed exit.
+When finished with a PySystemCoupling session, it is advisable to end it cleanly using the ``exit`` method.
+If this is not done, the PySystemCoupling library still attempts to clean up active server sessions when the Python environment is exited, but this is naturally less reliable than a directed exit.

-Once ``exit`` has been called on a session object, it will no longer be usable.
+Once ``exit`` has been called on a session object, it is no longer usable.

 .. code:: python